-Step 9 Click the HA Configuration tab:
+Step 8 Click the HA Configuration tab:

-- The HA Configuration window appears only after high availability mode is enabled, as described in Step 8. - The IP addresses for the primary and secondary server are read-only.
+- The HA Configuration window appears only after high availability mode is enabled, as described in Step 7. - The IP addresses for the primary and secondary server are read-only.
 The primary server IP address is the Cisco IPICS server to which you are currently logged in.
-The secondary server IP address is the address you entered to enable high availability mode in Step 8. - If high availability mode is enabled, but the HA is not yet configured, the Standby Server Status is Not Ready. - Step 10 (Optional) Take these actions to change the default Heartbeat Configuration used to maintain connectivity between the redundant servers: - a.
+The secondary server IP address is the address you entered to enable high availability mode in Step 7. - If high availability mode is enabled, but the HA is not yet configured, the Standby Server Status is Not Ready. - a.
 In the Heartbeat Port field, enter the IP port number for HA heartbeat traffic.
 The default value is 3444. - b.
-In the Heartbeat Interval (seconds) field, enter a number between 5 and 600 to define the number of seconds between heartbeats.

-Each heartbeat checks to confirm the status and availability of the partner server.
-The default value is 15 seconds.

-c.
-In the Missed Heartbeat Count field, enter number from 5 to 30 to define the number of missed heartbeats before the active role is transitioned to the secondary server.

-The default is five missed heartbeats (75 seconds if the Heartbeat interval is 15 seconds).
-The transition process takes approximately 150 to 180 seconds.

-- d.
-Click Update to save the changes. - Step 11 Click Configure to save the changes and activate high availability (server redundancy).
+In the Heartbeat Interval (seconds) field, enter a number between 5 and 600 to define the number of seconds between heartbeats. - Each heartbeat checks to confirm the status and availability of the partner server.
+The default value is 15 seconds. - c.
+In the Missed Heartbeat Count field, enter number from 5 to 30 to define the number of missed heartbeats before the active role is transitioned to the secondary server. - The default is five missed heartbeats (75 seconds if the Heartbeat interval is 15 seconds).
+The transition process takes approximately 150 to 180 seconds. - d.
+Click Update to save the changes. - Step 9 Click Configure to save the changes and activate high availability (server redundancy).